Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

 To use the current value of an environment variable, enclose the variable name in '%' characters.
 For example

-> pushd %GOPATH%\\src
+> pushd %USERPROFILE%

-When this line is encountered, the %GOPATH% is replaced by the current value of the GOPATH environment variable and then in the example above, the pushd command uses that expanded path.
+When this line is encountered, the %USERPROFILE% is replaced by the current value of the USERPROFILE environment variable and then in the example above, the pushd command uses that expanded path.

 This can be verified using any variable using a Windows Command prompt by typing

-> echo %GOPATH%
+> echo %USERPROFILE%
 >
 > echo %USERNAME%